 Deltek was acquired by Thoma Bravo in late 2012 for about $1.1 billion.
 The private equity firm specializes in investing in software and technology firms, using a "buy and build" strategy to accelerate growth.
 The firm invested in Deltek because of its vertical market focus, broad customer base, global presence, and prospects for further expansion.

 The company generates more than 80% of its sales in the US, but also operates in Canada, South Africa, the UK, Denmark, Sweden, Norway, the Netherlands, France and Australia.
-International sales have increased rapidly in recent years, growing from less than 6% of sales in 2009 to about 17% in 2011.

 Sales and Marketing